thomasfitz24/HTML-Milestone-Project1/README.md

 - Keyboard navigable with clear focus glow and tab order.
 - Alt text on all images.
 - Hover effects and underlines on contact info for clarity and usability.
-- Visual & UX Enhancements including video modal popup and button styles.
+- Visual & UX Enhancements including video modal pop‑up and button styles.
 - Clean semantic markup validated with W3C Validator, zero errors.

 ---